 Word Problem Strategies.
 So, so far throughout the word problem module, we have talked about the very straightforward algebraic solution to problems, and always those work that's always one way to solve the problem, but it's not the only way,.
 And in this set of videos at the end we're gonna be talking about some alternative strategies that you can use.
-Show Transcript
+Read full transcript

 The first strategy we're gonna talk about is backsolving.
 If all five answer choices are numerical, we get five numbers, then we can use the strategy known as backsolving.
 Backsolving means that we start by assuming one of the numerical answers is the answer to the question, we pick one and we say, okay, let pretend that this is the answer.